AroSwift/personal-website/README.md

 ### Dokploy Deployment

-This project is configured for deployment on Dokploy with a fully code-owned Docker setup using docker-compose.yml for proper Traefik integration.
-I configured for zero-downtime rolling updates enabled.
+This project is configured for deployment on Dokploy with a fully code-owned Docker setup using docker-compose.yml for proper Traefik integration and zero-downtime rolling updates.

 #### Dokploy Setup Steps: